-Now let’s dive into how to set and actually achieving your goals.
+Now let’s dive into how to set and achieving your goals.

-It is important to set goals that are inspiring and motivating to you whilst also making you feel stretched.
+It is essential to set goals that are inspiring and motivating to you while also making you feel stretched.
 Meaning, the goals you set should feel challenging, yet achievable.
-If you set goals that do not feel challenging or do not inspire you, the chances are that you will not follow through with trying to reach your them.
+If you set goals that do not feel challenging or do not inspire you, the chances are that you will not follow through with trying to reach them.
 If you think about it, why would you dedicate time and effort towards something that is not that inspiring?

-In my own pursuit to implement goals, I initially tried to apply the goal setting strategies that I had been taught throughout my career and education; however, I found that the various acronyms and strategies that I had been taught didn’t work for me.
-I felt the strategies were missing a key element – dealing with potential obstacles.
+In my own pursuit to implement goals, I initially tried to apply the goal-setting strategies which I was taught throughout my career and education; however, I found that the various acronyms and strategies didn’t work for me.
+I felt the strategies were missing a key element – which is dealing with potential obstacles.

-Whilst I agree these approaches are key, in my opinion they fail to cover how to overcome potential obstacles that undoubtedly will arise whilst pursing a new goal, and speaking from my own experience, once an obstacle comes along, it’s easy to cease pursing the goal.
-Through much trial and error, I realized that I was much more likely to reach my goal by anticipating potential obstacles and planning for them rather than pretending that there weren’t any hurdles that could prevent me from reaching my target.
+Through much trial and error, I realised that I was much more likely to reach my goal by anticipating potential obstacles and planning for them rather than pretending that there weren’t any hurdles that could prevent me from reaching my target.